 Abstract

 Many image-to-image (I2I) translation problems are in nature of high diversity that a single input may have various counterparts.
-Prior works proposed the multi-modal network that can build a many-to-many mapping between two visual domains.
+The multi-modal network that can build a many-to-many mapping between two visual domains has been proposed in prior works.
 However, most of them are guided by sampled noises.
-Some others encode the reference images into a latent vector, by which the semantic information of the reference image will be washed away.
+Some others encode the reference image into a latent vector, which would eliminate the semantic information of the reference image.
 In this work, we aim to provide a solution to control the output based on references semantically.
-Given a reference image and an input in another domain, a semantic matching is first performed between the two visual contents and generates the auxiliary image, which is explicitly encouraged to preserve semantic characteristics of the reference.
-A deep network then is used for I2I translation and the final outputs are expected to be semantically similar to both the input and the reference; however, no such paired data can satisfy that dual-similarity in a supervised fashion, so we build up a self-supervised framework to serve the training purpose.
+Given a reference image and an input in another domain, we first perform semantic matching between the two visual content and generate an auxiliary image, which explicitly encourages the semantic characteristic to be preserved.
+A deep network then is used for I2I translation and the final outputs are expected to be semantically similar to both the input and the reference.
+However, few paired data can satisfy that dual-similarity in a supervised fashion, and so we build up a self-supervised framework in the training stage.
 We improve the quality and diversity of the outputs by employing non-local blocks and a multi-task architecture.
-We assess the proposed method through extensive qualitative and quantitative evaluations and also presented comparisons with several state-of-art models.
+We assess the proposed method through extensive qualitative and quantitative evaluations and also present comparisons with several state-of-the-art models.

 Original language | English |